Peperworx/slacktor/README.md

 ## How is Slacktor So Fast?

 Slacktor doesn't try to handle any synchronization, concurrency, or message passing.
 Instead, Slacktor provides a simple abstraction over a slab of actors.
 Message passing is then emulated by calling the message handler as soon as `send` is called.
-This allows the compiler to essentially optimize away the entire actor system down to just a few function calls.
+This allows the compiler to essentially optimize away the entirery of Slacktor down to just a few function calls.

+## Benchmarks

 On my laptop (i9-13900H, 32GB RAM), the following code outputs roughly 700,000,000 messages/second:
 ```rust